kean/Future/README.md

 <hr/>

 A future represents a result of a computation which may be available now, or in the future, or never.
 Essentially, a future is an object to which you attach callbacks, instead of passing callbacks into a function that performs a computation.
-This might seem like a small distinction but it opens a whole world of possibilities.
+This might seem like a small difference but it opens a whole world of possibilities.

-FutureX provides a streamlined `Future<Value, Error>` with functional interface.
-Futures enable easy composition of asynchronous operations thanks to function like `map`, `flatMap`, `zip`, `reduce` and many others.
-FutureX also provides a set of extensions to `Cocoa` APIs which allow you to start using futures in no time.
+`Future` framework provides a streamlined `Future<Value, Error>` with functional interface.
+Futures enable easy composition of asynchronous operations thanks to function like `map`, `flatMap`, `zip`, `reduce` and many others. `FutureCocoa` framework provides a set of extensions for Apple native frameworks with which you start using futures in no time.

 ## Getting Started